North Hills School District: Libraries

 The North Hills School District program emphasizes information literacy and collaboration between teachers and librarians.
 Each library is staffed with a librarian; and each library actively participates in the AccessPa Power Library Program, which allows students and staff to access quality resources 24 hours a day from home or school.
 Librarians also provide staff and faculty with in-service training on new information technologies and literacy skills.

 Extracurriculars

 The district offers a variety of clubs, activities and sports.

 Arts

-North Hills boasts successful programs in the arts.
 The drama club has produced both fall plays and spring musicals annually since 1989, and has one of the oldest theater programs of any Allegheny County public school.
-The district's annual "Arts Alive" program is a favorite community-based activity in May, when student art is displayed and various musical groups perform.
+The district's annual "Arts Alive" program is a community-based activity in May, when student art is displayed and various musical groups perform.

 Athletics

 Students may choose from among 20 sports at the senior high and 21 at the junior high.

-North Hills prides itself on its football program.
+North Hills has a football program.
 The North Hills Indians' successes include: